D-Bhatta/Nasa-Get/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+## An overview of the suggested solution

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]